Skip to content

 bash

-Unplug and re-plug the ST-Link, and udev will automatically apply the new rules.
-After that, your regular user account can directly access the device without needing sudo or manually modifying permissions each time.
-The native Linux udev system works very well; this is one of its advantages over WSL2.
+Unplug and replug the ST-Link, and udev will automatically apply the new rules.
+After that, your normal user account can access the device directly without sudo or manual permission modification every time.
+Native Linux's udev system works very well, which is an advantage over WSL2.

-After wrestling with WSL2's USB passthrough, you should now be able to complete the entire STM32 development workflow in the WSL2 environment: editing code, compiling firmware, and flashing the chip, all within a unified environment.
+After struggling through WSL2 USB passthrough, you should now be able to complete the full STM32 development workflow in the WSL2 environment: editing code, compiling firmware, and flashing chips, all happening within a unified environment.
 Although the usbipd-win attach operation is a bit tedious, once you write it into a small script or PowerShell function, daily use is quite convenient.

-The WSL2 approach is essentially a compromise—it gives you a development experience close to native Linux on Windows, but the price is having to take some detours in certain areas.
-USB passthrough is just one of them; later you might also encounter issues like serial device passthrough and network configuration.
-But the good news is that all these pitfalls have solutions, and once configured, subsequent usage is smooth.
+The WSL2 solution is essentially a compromise—it gives you a near-native Linux development experience on Windows, but the cost is having to take some detours in certain areas.
+USB passthrough is just one of them; later you may also encounter issues with serial port passthrough, network configuration, etc. But the good news is that these problems have solutions, and once configured, subsequent usage is smooth.

-In the next article, we will dive into real embedded development: starting with blinking an LED, we will step by step explore STM32 peripheral programming.
-You will see how modern C++ makes embedded code cleaner and safer.
-For now, get your development environment fully set up, practice using the flashing toolchain, and we will soon start writing real code.
+The next article will enter the realm of real embedded development: starting from blinking an LED, we will step-by-step explore STM32 peripheral programming.
+You will see how modern C++ makes embedded code more concise and safer.
+For now, get your development environment completely sorted out and master the flashing toolchain; we will soon be able to start writing real code.